zilexa/Homeserver/backup-strategy/README.md

 - Ready to use config files for btrbk and snapraid.
 - A folder `/mnt/disks/systemdrive/timeline` is created to store snapshots of the system drive.

-_All you have to do:
+_All you have to do following the below steps:
 - Create a folder `timeline` in the root of each datadrive (for example `/mnt/disks/data1/timeline`); at least the drives containing a `Users` subvolume.
-- Tailor the `.conf` files of snapraid, snapraid-btrfs-runner and btrbk to your needs.
+- Tailor the `.conf` files of [snapraid](https://www.snapraid.it/), [snapraid-btrfs-runner](https://github.com/fmoledina/snapraid-btrfs-runner) and [btrbk](https://digint.ch/btrbk/) to your needs, read their documentation.
 - Run snapraid-btrfs-runner for the first time manually to create the parity file (on `mnt/disks/parity1)`.
 - Run btrbk for the first time manually to create the first snapshots and back those up to your backup drives (`mnt/disks/backup1`, `mnt/disks/backup2` etc).